Snorkeling Calories Burned Calculator

 How many calories does snorkeling burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of snorkeling.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 191 calories during 30 minutes of snorkeling.
+This is based on a MET value of 5 for snorkeling.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of snorkeling?

-The MET (Metabolic Equivalent of Task) value for snorkeling is 5.
+The default MET (Metabolic Equivalent of Task) value for snorkeling is 5, while the selected training style uses MET 5.
 This means snorkeling burns 5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is snorkeling good for weight loss?